Jikuna-xyz/jiku-swap/backend/README.md

-# Backend JXP Service untuk Jikuna Swap
+# Backend JXP Service for Jikuna Swap

-Backend service untuk mengelola perhitungan dan pembaruan JXP (Jikuna Xtra Points) bagi DEX Jikuna di Monad Testnet.
+Backend service for managing calculation and updates of JXP (Jikuna Xtra Points) for Jikuna DEX on Monad Testnet.

-## Fitur Utama
+## Key Features

-- Event listener untuk memantau event swap dari kontrak JikunaSwap
+- Event listener to monitor swap events from JikunaSwap contract
-- Perhitungan JXP berdasarkan volume swap (1 JXP per 10 MON)
+- JXP calculation based on swap volume (1 JXP per 10 MON)
-- Batch updater untuk mengirim update JXP ke kontrak JikunaXtraPointsV2
+- Batch updater to send JXP updates to the JikunaXtraPointsV2 contract
-- API untuk monitoring dan operasi manual
+- API for monitoring and manual operations
-- Otomatisasi dengan Vercel Cron Jobs
+- Automation with Vercel Cron Jobs

-## Teknologi yang Digunakan
+## Technologies Used

 - Next.js API Routes
-- MongoDB untuk database
+- MongoDB for database storage
-- viem untuk interaksi blockchain
+- viem for blockchain interactions
-- TypeScript
+- TypeScript for type-safe development
-- Vercel Cron
+- Vercel Cron for scheduled tasks

-## Setup Lokal
+## Local Setup

 1. Install dependencies: